Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Innovative Discounts: Travelers are provided up to 30% savings through its IntelliDrive® program for safe driving and up to 23% off when combining home and auto insurance.
+- Innovative Discounts: Travelers offers up to 30% savings through its IntelliDrive program for safe driving and up to 23% off when combining home and auto insurance.

-- Firm Financial Stability: According to its A++ rating from AM Best, Travelers is among the most financially stable insurers, guaranteeing dependable claims payments.
+- Strong Financial Stability: Travelers has an A++ rating from A.M.
+Best, making it the most financially stable insurer.
+It guarantees claims payments.

-- Intensive Customizable Coverage: Travelers review offers a variety of coverage choices, including gap insurance, rideshare coverage, and accident forgiveness.
+- Intensive Customizable Coverage: Our Travelers car insurance review covers a variety of coverages, including gap, rideshare, and accident forgiveness coverage.

 Cons

-- Additional Premiums Cost for Some Drivers: The monthly premiums for Travelers’ whole coverage policies can range from $130 to $160, more than the state average of $100.
+- Additional Costs for Some Drivers: The monthly premiums for Travelers policies can range from $24 to $75.

 - Limited Local Agent Availability: Travelers have fewer local agents in Vermont than some of its competitors.